For the moments nothing should leave the room

 SQLite (hot)

-Recent messages, channel metadata, and user state stored in SQLite on the Droplet's SSD.
+Recent messages, channel metadata, and user state stored in SQLite on the server's local SSD.
 Blazing-fast local reads.
 WAL mode for concurrent writes.

 Hot storage